dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 Not anymore.

-In this post I'm going to show you how you can pick from over 900+ SOTA models on [TIMM](https://github.com/rwightman/pytorch-image-models), train them with best practices with [Fastai](https://www.fast.ai/2020/02/13/fastai-A-Layered-API-for-Deep-Learning/), and deploy them on Android using [Flutter](https://flutter.dev/).
+In this post, I'm going to show you how you can pick from over 900+ SOTA models on [TIMM](https://github.com/rwightman/pytorch-image-models), train them with best practices with [Fastai](https://www.fast.ai/2020/02/13/fastai-A-Layered-API-for-Deep-Learning/), and deploy them on Android using [Flutter](https://flutter.dev/).

 ✅ Yes, for free.